E-junkie Shopping Cart and Digital Delivery

 What a HUGE temptation to be self-satisfied as we acquire knowledge.

 We soon secure a kind of confidence (or inflation) when we know things others don’t.
-Too little does our increased knowledge humble us as we recognize all the many things we not know.
+Too little does our increased knowledge humble us as we recognize all the many things we do not know.

 Our opinion of ourselves may intensify and improve, despite not using our gain for the benefit of others.
 It’s a strange irony.
-And I’ll bet it’s far easier to see this others than ourselves.
+And I’ll bet it’s far easier to see this in others than in ourselves.
 What do you think?

 It reminds me of the fish you see here.
-The (often confused for the pufferfish) have the ability to inflate their body by ingesting water or air, and swelling up.
+The porcupine fish (often confused for the pufferfish) have the ability to inflate their body by ingesting water or air, and swelling up.
 At 2 times their size vertically, they try to avoid death by scaring off smaller-mouthed predators.
-Their pointy , distend outwards when the fish is inflated, and some species are poisonous.
+Their pointy spines, distend outwards when the fish is inflated, and some species are poisonous.
 A tetrodotoxin resdies in their internal organs, such as the ovaries and liver.
 This neurotoxin is at least 1200 times more potent than cyanide (from wikipedia).

 One downside to furthering education is the routine bypass of true humility once some comprehension has been achieved.
 Knowledge ends there, perhaps.
 We like it because it helps us somehow comfort ourselves.
-It gets ingrown and .
+It gets ingrown and fetid.
 Too often it is used to showoff, or deflect others when we are threatened, or to feel superior inwardly.
 Too often it is not united to wisdom, which should be our true goal.
 In wisdom, knowledge and maturity converge to bless others.
 Wisdom helps our knowledge to give back, and reproduce goodness in kind.

 Knowledge without mindful experience won’t produce wisdom.
 A wise one is continually teachable, and can learn from any other person.
 A solely knowledgeable person compares themselves to others, and feels confident or insecure depending on who they are stacked against.